pratik1788/wiki-solution-package/README.md

 Response will contain desired records in json format.

-## Steps to Build solution and push image to docker ( Not Needed unless we want to make code change and re build )
+## Steps to Build solution and push image to docker ( Not Needed unless we want to make code change and re build )  ( Include Unit Test execution )

 #### Overall Solution consists of 3 Repository listed as below